CDCgov/covid19-forecast-hub/weekly-summaries/README.md

 __Truth Data__ (`truth_data.csv`)

-_Contains the most recent observed COVID or flu hospitalization data for all states (including US, DC and Puerto Rico)._
+_Contains the most recent observed COVID or flu hospitalization data for all states (including US, DC and Puerto Rico) but not including the remainder of the territories._

 * `week_ending_date` (date): week ending date of observed data per row (Ex: 2024-11-16)